 Hang items with a French Cleat made from leftover hardwood scraps

 Here is how to make a French cleat from scratch.
-Unlike scrap 2x4, the advantage of using hardwood floor scraps is that it’s ready to cut and use.
+Unlike scrap 2x4, the advantage of using hardwood leftover flooring is that it’s ready to cut and use.

 Wooden Box Shelves

 Wooden boxes shelves also known as shadow box frames are creative ideas for your leftover wood.

 Box shelves are functional and add an artistic dimension to any wall.
 Create geometric designs using basic joinery.